Nam Con Son Basin: Nam Con Son Formation, Upper Miocene

 This formation has a thickness between 100m to 500m.The upper formation consist of Clay, calcareous clay and grey sandstones.

 The lower formation has whitish grey carbonate and quartz sandstones.

 The Nam Con Son Formation has a generally lithology of yellow claystone which are interbedded with siltstone.
 It is average cemented and have rich organic and fossil properties.

 Bien Dong Formation, Pliocene-Quaternary

 The Bien Dong Formation thickness varies from a few meters to 200m.
 In the Quaternary layer, moving from the bottom to the middle to the top, the Bien Dong Formation is composed of angular to round quartz sand which gradually changes to silty clay in the middle section to quartz sand imbedded with shell fragments at the top of the layer.

 The Lower Pliocene layer has a composition of siltstones, friable claystones, and grey calcareous clays intercalated with white or light yellow quartz sandstone.
 This layer is also rich in carbonate and contains glauconite.

-Overall, the Bien Dong Formation has a lithological description of shale and claystone interbedded by thin laters of sandstone, rich organic matters and fossils.
+Overall, the Bien Dong Formation has a lithological description of shale and claystone interbedded by thin layers of sandstone, rich organic matters and fossils.